freeyland/e2c/README.md

 After toolset is installed on your system, you may use it to initialize new or existing magento projects.

 To get a list of all commands and usage information, run ```e2c``` or ```e2c --help``` which is equivalent.

+See [E2C COMMAND LIST](E2CCOMMANDS.md) for a full overview of available commands

 ### Interactive project initialization mode (existing and new)